zextras/tech-doc/source/carbonio/_management/backup.rst

 |backup| has been designed to store each and every variation of an
 **ITEM**.
-It is not intended as a system or Operating System backup, therefore it can work with different OS architecture and Zimbra versions.
+It is not intended as a system or Operating System backup, therefore it can work with different OS architecture and |product|
+versions.

 |backup| allows administrators to create an atomic backup of every